theNewDynamic/oregonsadventurecoast.com/content/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast.md

 [Shore Acres Holiday Lights Gift Center](www.shoreacres.net) - Local art, jewelry, historical books, toys, puzzles ornaments, souvenirs and unique LED light features you can take home.

-[Simply Cottage Home Décor](https://www.facebook.com/Simply-Cottage-1421176431457257/timeline) - Beautifully refurbished furniture. www.facebook.com

 [Tarnished Threads](www.facebook.com/TarnishedThreads) - Home décor and gifts, such as jewelry, craft items, scented wax melts, decorative warmers, and much more.
 Housed in Marshfield Bargain House.

-[Tru Furniture ](www.lovetrufurniture.com)- Home décor, furniture and specialized paints.
+[Tru Furniture ](www.lovetrufurniture.com)- Home décor, furniture, and specialized paints.

-[Your Space Design Home Décor and Furniture ](yourspacedesigner.com)– Hand-selected gifts and home décor.

-[Checkerberry’s Flowers and Gifts ](www.checkerberrys.com)– In addition to beautiful holiday arrangements and centerpieces, shoppers can buy high-quality candles, special gift baskets, and much more
+[Checkerberry’s Flowers and Gifts ](www.checkerberrys.com)–Packed with treasures, shoppers will find gorgeous arrangements, high-end candles, specialty gift baskets, and much more in this beloved downtown Coos Bay establishment.

 #### FOR THE YOUNG (AND THE YOUNG AT HEART)